 Microwave Radio System Solution Narrative Instructions: Microwave Radio Manufacturers have the opportunity to offer a complete (turnkey) microwave radio system solution as described in 00318 Competitive Solution Section.
+Each System Solution Narrative will be evaluated and awarded separately by sub-category.

-Microwave Radio Manufacturers offering a solution must submit a narrative for both scenarios below.
+Microwave Radio Manufacturers offering a solution must submit a narrative for either of the scenarios below.
 At a minimum, the following information must be included in solution narrative; Product model, Antenna model, Transmission line and connectors, and any specialized interface required to transport data.
 Describe any services offered in the solution.
-At a minimum, describe what is included in the proposed solution such as system engineering services.
-Solution must be a complete turnkey operational system.
+At a minimum, describe what is included in the proposed solution such as system engineering services and staging, etc. Solution must be a complete turnkey operational system.
 Each solution narrative must be 12-point font, not to exceed ten (10) double-sided pages in length and labeled [“ExhibitB2SolutionIndoorUnit”], [“ExhibitB2SolutionOutdoorUnit”.
 Drawings may be submitted to demonstrate solution and labeled “ExhibitB2SolutionIndoorUnitDrawing”, “ExhibitB2SolutionOutdoorUnitDrawing”.
 Additional marketing material will not be accepted and may result in disqualification at Enterprise Services sole discretion.
 The sample solutions below will be used for evaluation purposes only.
 Awarded Contractors may be required to offer a variety of solutions based on Customer need.
 Bidders must submit a complete list of products available for any potential Solution labeled “Exhibit B2-SolutionProductsList”.
 At a minimum, the complete list must include the following information, manufacturer, products name, product number.

 For purposes of this solicitation, a “Solution” is defined as a radio, power or microwave system that includes all components required to make the system function as intended.
 Products in a Solution may be offered from a 3rd party, but awarded Manufacturer (resulting Contractor) is responsible for all warranties.